PatrickBig/unifi2netbox/README.md

    pip install -r requirements.txt
    ```

-3Create a `.env` file at the root of the project to store sensitive information such as usernames, passwords, and tokens.
+3. Create a `.env` file at the root of the project to store sensitive information such as usernames, passwords, and tokens.
 The `.env` file should look like this:
    ```plaintext
    UNIFI_USERNAME=your-unifi-username
    UNIFI_PASSWORD=your-unifi-password